ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 Step 1: Is there sufficient fresh signed evidence to appraise?
   (yes) - No Action
-  (no) -  Goto Step 6
+  (no) -  Goto Step 7

-Step 2: Appraise Hardware Integrity PCRs if (hardware NOT "0") - push onto vector if (hardware NOT affirming or warning), go to Step 6
+Step 2: Appraise Hardware Integrity PCRs if (hardware NOT "0") - push onto vector if (hardware NOT affirming or warning), go to Step 7

 Step 3: Appraise Attesting Environment identity if (instance-identity <> "0") - push onto vector

+Step 4: Appraise boot-time executables if (boot-time-executables NOT "0") - push onto vector if (boot-time-executables NOT affirming or warning), go to Step 7

-Step 4: Appraise executable loaded and filesystem integrity if (executables NOT "0") - push onto vector if (executables NOT affirming or warning), go to Step 6
+Step 5: Appraise run-time executables and filesystem integrity if (run-time-executables NOT "0") - push onto vector if (run-time-executables NOT affirming or warning), go to Step 7

-Step 5: Appraise all remaining Trustworthiness Claims
+Step 6: Appraise all remaining Trustworthiness Claims
         Independently and set as appropriate.

-Step 6: Assemble Attestation Results, and push to Attester
+Step 7: Assemble Attestation Results, and push to Attester

 End